-The management of our IT segment including its sales and marketing efforts is led by the COO of the Company, who is also the President of VasoTechnology and NetWolves, which is based in Tampa, FL.
+The management of the Company's IT segment is led by the COO of the Company, who is also the President of VasoTechnology and NetWolves, which is based in Tampa, FL.
 Our VasoHealthcare IT VAR business is organized as a part of VasoTechnology and is led by the General Manager of the business unit and supported by several software solution sales and implementation specialists, based in Nashville, TN.
 The business unit works with our VasoHealthcare diagnostic imaging equipment sales team to generate leads and potential clients for the software solutions products and works with NetWolves sales and technical teams for comprehensive IT product and service offerings.

 In the professional sales services segment, we sell GEHC diagnostic imaging products to our assigned market through a nationwide team of approximately 65 sales employees led by its executive team and nine regional managers who report to the President of VasoHealthcare.
-The operation is also supported by inhouse administrative, analytic and other support staff, as well as applicable GEHC employees.
+The operation is also supported by in-house administrative, analytic and other support staff, as well as applicable GEHC employees.

-The equipment segment is directly supervised by the CEO of the Company.
-Sales and marketing efforts in the domestic market are led by a vice president of national sales and service at Vasomedical Solutions, and the managers of our China subsidiaries are in charge of the development and production of all our proprietary products and marketing and sales in the international markets.
-We historically have marketed our EECP[®] systems internationally through distributors in various countries throughout Europe, the Middle East, Africa, Asia and Latin America.
-This distribution structure has been realigned with our partners via the joint venture VSK Medical.
+The equipment segment is under the direct supervision of the CEO of the Company.
+Sales and marketing efforts in the domestic market are led by a Vice President of national sales and service at Vasomedical Solutions, and the managers of our China subsidiaries are in charge of the development and production of all our proprietary products and marketing and sales in the international markets.
+We have marketed our EECP[®] systems internationally through distributors, including VSK Medical, in various countries throughout Europe, the Middle East, Africa, Asia and Latin America.
 We sell our Biox[TM] series and other products in China by a group of sales managers as well as through distributors covering various regions of China and other international geographies.